Terminating an Payee (employee)

 Disadvantages include:

-Complete steps 2 to 6 to assemble all data as per usual, and then on the Final STP Report Data screen, set the Final Indicator for this Payee.
+Terminate and Finalise the Payee as outlined above.
+Complete the remaining steps to assemble all data as per usual, and then on the Final STP Report Data screen, check or set the Final Indicator for this Payee, ensuring it shows TRUE.
 Lodge this STP Report.

-After you have submitted this STP Report, ensure this Payee is not included in subsequent STP Reports.
-This is done from the Payees screen, select the Payee and click 'Edit'.
-On the Payee Details screen set 'Incl in STP' to No and tick the 'Ignore YTD Amounts in MYOB' checkbox as per image below:
+After you have submitted this STP Report, to ensure this Payee is not included in subsequent STP Reports, on the Payee Details screen set 'Incl in STP' to No and tick the 'Ignore YTD Amounts in MYOB' checkbox as per image below (red highlights):

 This Payee will no longer be included in STP Reports.
 And you do NOT need to again send a Final Indicator = TRUE at the end of the Payroll Year.